dankuck/dankuck.github.io/_posts/2021-07-29-trumans-map-6-politics-is-the-mind-killer.md

 Still, <i>The Sequences</i> became a guide for me and I did keep it secret.
 I told myself this was an abundance of caution, but mostly it was sentimentality.
 I missed my dad, who had been the major figure in my life until I was ten.

-“Politics is the mind-killer” is a warning.
+“Politics is the mind-killer” is a warning about the way politics affects judgement.
 But it is also advice.
 This morning I was going to enter into politics and I had to mind-kill more than fifty percent of 3,560 minds.

 “We’re the good guys, and the good guys always win,” I told my bathroom mirror, but the face there wasn’t convinced.